weibeld-personalisation/windows/README.md

 ### 7. Install Git for Windows

-This is not for using Git on Windows (_God forbid!_) but for making it as straightforward as possible to set up Git credentials in the Linux distribution later.
+This is not for using Git on Windows (_God forbid!_) but for making it as straightforward as possible to set up Git credentials in the Linux distribution in WSL later.

 In particular, the purpose for installing Git on Windows is actually only to have the [Git Credential Manager](https://github.com/git-ecosystem/git-credential-manager) running on Windows, which can then be accessed from Git in the installed Linux instances as their credential manager.
 This is the [recommended way](https://github.com/weibeld/windows-terminal-settings/blob/main/settings.json) of setting up Git credentials for Linux in WSL.

 To install Git for Windows, proceed as follows:

 1. Go to the [GitHub releases](https://github.com/git-for-windows/git/releases) page of the Git for Windows GitHub repository
-1. Select the latest stable release and  download the `*-64-bit.exe` of this release
+1. Select the latest stable release and  download the `*-64-bit.exe` file of this release
 1. Install it by double-clicking and accept all the default options of the installer

 That's it!
 You never need to use Git itself on Windows.